vercel/nextjs-subscription-payments/README.md

 That's it, you're now ready to earn recurring revenue from your customers 🥳

 ## Going live

+Before going live, make sure you archive all your test mode Stripe products, so you don't end up having a mix of test and live mode products on your page.
+Before creating your live mode products, make sure to follow the steps below to set up your live mode env vars and webhooks.

 To run the project in live mode and process real payments with Stripe, you can add the [Stripe Go Live](https://vercel.com/integrations/stripe-live) integration to your project.
 This will set up your live API keys and webhook secret as environment variables for the production environment.